CMS-Enterprise/ztmf/infrastructure/README.md

 ## Vars

-While there are only 2 input vars, they still need to be passed in during plan and apply
+While there are few input vars, they still need to be passed in during plan and apply
 ```bash
 terraform <plan|apply> -var-file="tfvars/<env>.tfvars"
 ```